tedhyu/Auto-Quer-ect/README.md

 When an individual is found to text a lot of NBA words, the top words in the query will be added to their auto-correct dictionary.
 This app updates the auto-correct dictionary so that the newest trending terms, for example new NBA rookies, are constantly updated.

 The key to making a great auto-correct dictionary is to strike a balance between a short and long dictionary.
 A short dictionary will not contain enough words, while the long dictionary will incorrectly change words to little used words that were probably not the author's intention.
 The ideal dictionary is a customized one, catering to the writing habit of the author.
 Most auto-correct already does this...kind of...
 When one forces the auto-correct to accept a word, that word is added to the dictionary.
-Yet, the goal of Auto-Querect is to make it that the dictionary already predicts which rare words you are likely to type.
+Yet, the goal of Auto-Querect is to make it so that the dictionary "knows" rare words you are likely to type.

 ## Architecture
 Data Pipeline: